-State lawmakers have approved a new spending program called Lawns to Legumes that would set aside $900,000 annually to pay homeowners who replace traditional lawns with bee-friendly wildflowers, clover and native grasses, reports the Star Tribune.
-The spending plan is an effort to help the state's declining bee population.
+A new spending program approved by lawmakers in 2019 called Lawns to Legumes sets aside $900,000 annually to pay homeowners who replace traditional lawns with bee-friendly wildflowers, clover and native grasses, The Star Tribune reported.
+It's part of a larger effort to help the state's declining bee population.

-The program would cover up to 75% of the cost for homeowners who convert their lawns.
-According to the Star Tribune, it would cover up to 90% in areas targeted as "high potential" to support rusty patched bees.
+The program will cover up to $350 of the cost for homeowners who convert their lawns.
+The grants may cover more in areas targeted as "high potential" to support rusty patched bees.

 How people can help

 "I have gotten a ton of e-mails and so much feedback from people who are interested in this," said state Rep. Kelly Morrison, who introduced the bill in the House.
 "People are really thinking about how they can help."

 The three-year program will be launched with at least 20 workshops around the state, according to Minnesota Public Radio (MPR).

 The state has also launched a Lawns to Legumes page dedicated to the program, detailing what grants and learning opportunities are available.

 Homeowners can apply for funds for pollinator habitat projects.
 Funding will be prioritized for areas where rusty patched bumblebees live.

 "For people that are within the rusty patched bumble bee zone they'll be eligible for $500," Dan Shaw, senior ecologist for the state Board of Water and Soil Resources, told MPR in August 2019.
 "People in our secondary pollinator corridors in the state will be eligible for $350, and then people outside of those two areas will be eligible for $150."